-When objects are allowed to be themselves, we can discover fascinating details that reveal their impacts, inner workings, and how we can design them more effectively.
-After all, the universe is made up of mostly objects—Saturn, a Canadian Hemlock, a coffee cup—all objects (Harman, 2016).
+When designed outcomes are allowed to be themselves, we can discover fascinating details that reveal their impacts, inner workings, and how we can design them more effectively.
+After all, the universe is comprised mostly of objects—Saturn, a Canadian Hemlock, a coffee cup—all objects (Harman, 2016).
 By reducing design to objects, much like how LaTour reduces all things into Actants in his Actor Network Theory, we may back away from the mess of objects and see the connections between them.
-We may see the constellations and how each designed outcome is related to another.
+We may see the constellations and how each designed outcome relates to another.

-Observations can produce descriptions of actors.
+Observations can produce descriptions of components.
 Designers can document things like physical size, style, and makeup.
-Actors’ characteristics and behaviors directly define what they are and how they are working.
+Components’ characteristics and behaviors directly define what they are and how they are working.
 However, they fall short of revealing more profound aspects of who they are, why they are, and their function in experience design scenes.

 Select any of the aspects to learn its role in experience design scenes at the characteristics and behaviors level.

 One of the three essential parts of the experience design scene.
 A context, person, or design.

 The way a product, service, or system acts when it is used.

 The size of physical products and the complexity of services and systems.

 A designer with experience mindset researches and designs with the tangible and the intangible in mind.
 When researching experience design scenes, these aspects can be targeted using different design research methods.
 Designing for complete experiences does not neglect these aspects.
 Instead, products, services, and systems are designed to align with these aspects and consider them as essential drivers for design decisions.

 “Seeing” these aspects requires taking different perspectives—putting on a set of “lenses.”
 Bifocals, a magnifying glass, and a stethoscope enable the viewer to see different things.
 Explore scenes using each set of lenses to reveal new details about components in experience design scenes (Gilmore, 2016).